microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     terraform init -backend-config "storage_account_name=${TF_VAR_remote_state_account}" -backend-config "container_name=${TF_VAR_remote_state_container}"

     # This command configures Terraform to use a workspace unique to you.
-    # This allows you to work without stepping over your teammate's deployments.
+    # This will prevent your deployments from mutating the workspace state of another dev's environment.
     terraform workspace new "az-walkthrough-dev-$USER" || terraform workspace select "az-walkthrough-dev-$USER"
     ```